taupiqueur/chrome-shortcuts/docs/manual.md

 `copyTitle` | Copy title of selected tabs | | | `⌥ KeyY`
 `copyTitleAndURL` | Copy title and URL of selected tabs | | | `⇧ KeyY`

+**Info**: If Chrome notifications are enabled, clipboard commands will show you a message for copied text.

 ### Web search

 Command | Description | Windows and Linux key | macOS key | Popup key